xahlee/xah-fly-keys/README.md

 A modal keybinding for emacs (like vim), but based on command frequency and ergonomics.

 This is the most efficient editing system in the universe.
+(Seriously - the obsession around this project is unparalled)

 Xah Fly Keys home page at
 http://xahlee.info/emacs/misc/xah-fly-keys.html